Go to our COVID-19 page for:

 Our who is eligible page explains who can receive our service.
 You can also call us on 0800 TAIKURA and ask for the Access team to talk about your eligibility.

-Our service facilitators carry out needs assessments and service coordination.
-A service facilitator will be assigned to you and will work closely with you and your family so you can have the best life possible for you.
+Our support facilitators carry out needs assessments and service coordination.
+A facilitator will be assigned to you and will work closely with you and your family so you can have the best life possible for you.

 When you start with us, we’ll ask if you have any preferences and we’ll try to work around them.